Ricardo-Paul/Student-Registration-System/readme.txt

-Below are listed the classes and functions included in the program This programs allow to register students - provides access to calculate and store students average
+Below are listed the classes and functions included in the program This programs allow to register students - provides access to calculate and store students grade

 On_Start --> Displays welcoming messages on program Staring